 I let them talk.

 I don’t tell them that I went through a similar transition.
 Because mine isn’t a good example.
 I waited too long to take action.
 I gave away too much time.

 But maybe someday, if one of them asks me for my opinion, or wants advice from someone older, then I’ll speak up.
 And here’s what I’ll tell them:

 Stop lying to yourself.
 If your job makes you feel like you’re wasting your life, be truthful about your situation, especially to yourself.
 Admit you would be better off—happier—doing something different.
 Determine what that is and put together a plan to make it happen.
 Taking that first step will give you direction and start the process of building a better future.

 Realize that a “career for life” is an archaic concept.
 The majority of current workers will change jobs a dozen times.
-“Adjusting” your occupation to accommodate changing interests and opportunities is considered a part of career development and no longer carries the negative stigma or connotation of being flighty or unreliable.
+“Adjusting” your occupation to accommodate changing interests and opportunities is considered a part of career development and no longer carries the negative stigma of being flighty or unreliable.

 Re-frame your need to move as a transition.
 Avoid thinking in terms of quitting and re-starting.
 Thoughts of outright quitting can create tons of unwanted stress, which in turn, reduces our desire to take action—making us our own worst enemy.
 Assure yourself that you won’t make any sudden or irrational moves.
 And this time, you’re going to get it right.